arangodb/arangodb/Documentation/DocuBlocks/Rest/Pregel/1_struct.md

 @RESTSTRUCT{state,get_api_control_pregel_struct,string,required,string}
 The state of the execution.
 The following values can be returned:
-- `"none"`: The Pregel run did not yet start.
+- `"none"`: The Pregel run has not started yet.
-- `"loading"`: The graph is loaded from the database into memory before the execution of the algorithm.
+- `"loading"`: The graph is being loaded from the database into memory before executing the algorithm.
 - `"running"`: The algorithm is executing normally.
 - `"storing"`: The algorithm finished, but the results are still being written back into the collections.
-Occurs only if the store parameter is set to true.
+Only occurs if the `store` parameter is set to `true`.
 - `"done"`: The execution is done.
-In version 3.7.1 and later, this means that storing is also done.
-In earlier versions, the results may not be written back into the collections yet.
-This event is announced in the server log (requires at least info log level for the `pregel` log topic).
+This means that storing is also done.
+  This event is announced in the server log (requires at least `info` log level for the `pregel` log topic).
 - `"canceled"`: The execution was permanently canceled, either by the user or by an error.
+- `"in error"`: The execution is in an error state.
+This can be caused by primary DB-Servers being unreachable or unresponsive.
+The execution might recover later, or switch to `"canceled"` if it is not able to recover successfully.
+- `"recovering"`: The execution is actively recovering and switches back to `running` if the recovery is successful.
 - `"fatal error"`: The execution has failed and cannot recover.
-- `"in error"`: The execution is in an error state.
-This can be caused by DB-Servers being not reachable or being non responsive.
-The execution might recover later, or switch to `"canceled"` if it was not able to recover successfully.
-- `"recovering"` (currently unused): The execution is actively recovering and switches back to `running` if the recovery is successful.

 @RESTSTRUCT{gss,get_api_control_pregel_struct,integer,required,int64}
 The number of global supersteps executed.